Free Image to QR Code Generator

 Step 3

-Download your QR code as PNG (for digital use) or SVG (for print).
+Download your QR code as a PNG with a free account — SVG for print comes with any paid plan.
 Add it to flyers, business cards, packaging, event materials, or product labels.
 Because it's a dynamic QR code, you can replace the image at any time from your dashboard — without changing the code itself.

 Overview